Attracting Hummingbirds To Your Yard

 - Hummingbirds are only found in the western hemisphere.

 If hummingbirds are native to your part of the world, you can attract them to your yard by planting their favorite flowers or hanging hummingbird feeders.
 Here are some tips:

 - Plant flowers that attract hummingbirds.
 Here’s a list to get you started.

 - Go for native flowers if possible.

 - Tubular shaped flowers hold the most nectar and will keep the hummingbirds sipping longer.

 - Provide perching structures near the flowers or feeders.

 Choosing Your Hummingbird Feeder

 Hummingbird feeders can be found everywhere.
 We picked ours up at the local hardware store.
 There are, also, some great hummingbird feeders sold in specialty stores and online.
-All have reservoirs that hold sugar water and are red in order to attract hummingbirds.
+All have reservoirs that hold sugar water and are red to attract hummingbirds.

 While there are many shapes and types of hummingbird feeders, hummingbirds will feed from anyone that contains fresh sugar water.
 Find the one that you like the best and is easiest for you to clean.

 Where To Place Your Hummingbird Feeder

 Hang your feeder near plants that naturally attract hummingbirds.
 This might up your odds of attracting hummingbirds to your feeder.
-Or, you might just hang your hummingbird feeder out your window so you can easily observe these beauties.
+Or, you can simply hang your hummingbird feeder out your window so you can easily observe these beauties.
 Both can be successful.